We are sailing on the Sunken Foal,

 But I digress!
 We have established that Crod Popples was murdered.
 I have announced that I know who the murderer is.
 I shall now reveal to you my findings.

 Crod Popples, good sirs, was murdered by...
 Crod Popples!

 It is true, your colleague took his own life by diving head-first from his post.
-If he did not appear to struggle - well, there was the serenity of the man who has chosen his fate (if, that is, any of us could ever really be said to have any influence over such a thing).
-He knew what I have just told you, that death is not the destroyer that we, in our ignorance and fear, have deemed it to be.
-Rather, it is the maintainer.
-The keeper of a grand cosmic order that not one of us could ever comprehend.
+If he did not appear to struggle - well, there was the serenity of the man who has chosen his fate (if, that is, any of us could ever really be said to have a choice).
+He too understood that death is not the destroyer that we, fearful and ignorant, consider it to be.
+Rather, it is the maintainer, the keeper of a grand cosmic order that none of us could ever comprehend.

 I know that he knew these things, because I learnt these things from him, in the minutes before he died.
-Because I am him.
-Or at least, a part of him.
+I learnt them by being him during those minutes, or at least a part of him.

 Gentlemen, I have not been clear about this up until now, and I hope you will soon understand why that is so, but now is the time for me to confess that my purpose in joining you today has been twofold.

-Number one!
+Number the one!
 Solve the mystery of Crod Popples' death.
 That can now be put to bed.

-Number two!
-I have come also to introduce myself to you, and I do so humbly beg that you will welcome me into the crew of the Sunken Foal, for I am, sirs... the ghost of Crod Popples!
+Number the two!
+I have come also to introduce myself to you, and to humbly beg that you will welcome me into the crew of the Sunken Foal, for I am, sirs... the ghost of Crod Popples!